ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 # Privacy Considerations {#privacy}

-The previous section discusses the impact of deployment details on Client and Origin unlinkability.
+The previous section discusses the impact of deployment details on Origin-Client, Issuer-Client, and Attester-Origin unlinkability.
 The value these properties affords to end users depends on the size of anonymity sets in which Clients or Origins are unlinkable.
 For example, consider two different deployments, one wherein there exists a redemption context anonymity set of size two and another wherein there redemption context anonymity set of size 2<sup>32</sup>.
-Although Client unlinkabiity guarantees that Issuer and Origin cannot link any two requests to the same Client based on these contexts, the probability of determining the "true" Client is higher the smaller these sets become.
+Although Origin-Client and Issuer-Client unlinkabiity guarantees that Origin and Issuer cannot link any two requests to the same Client based on these contexts, respectively, the probability of determining the "true" Client is higher the smaller these sets become.

 In practice, there are a number of ways in which the size of anonymity sets